 Title Land Edification is committed to restoring the sanctity and integrity of public land records, resolving conflicts affecting approximately 3,524 local government real estate recording, judicial, and tax jurisdictions nationwide.
-By providing solutions for US residential end-to-end mortgage loan originations and settlement processes, including detecting fraudulent transfer of mortgage loans and promissory notes servicing rights, Title Land Edification will become a highly regarded, nationally recognized firm.
+By providing solutions for US residential end-to-end mortgage loan originations and settlement processes, including detecting fraudulent transfer of mortgage loans and promissory notes purported servicing rights, Title Land Edification will become a highly regarded, nationally recognized firm.
 Its work involves identifying two signal events:

-• when a federally-insured mortgage-loan note holder fails to notify a potential and existing homeowners whenever the servicing of their first-lien mortgage loan is being assigned, sold, or transferred, as required by federal law, within the financial institutions’ member-based Mortgage Electronic Registration System, Inc. (MERS® System).
+• when a federally-insured mortgage-loan note holder fails to notify a potential and existing homeowners whenever the purported servicing of their first-lien mortgage loan is being assigned, sold, or transferred, as required by federal law, within the financial institutions’ member-based Mortgage Electronic Registration System, Inc. (MERS® System).